Guide48 Hours Christchurch

 6pm: Dinner at Inati

-48 Hereford Street, Christchurch Central, Christchurch
+48 Hereford Street, Christchurch Central City, Christchurch

 Inati is an easy stroll from your pre-dinner drinks, but feel free to take a breather and freshen up at your hotel beforehand.
 Trust us: you want to be fully present for this meal.
 Guests are seated at the polished brass chef’s table on beautiful leather-armchairs where they’re able to watch chefs prepare their meals in front of them.
 The cuisine comes from an innovative approach that focuses on the finest Canterbury and New Zealand produce around.